dnt0n/flappy-bird-clone-game/README.md

 2. Added 2 more types of obstacles - double pillars and stones to increase the difficulty and playability of the game.
 3. Added a feature which increases game difficulty as score increases.
 There are three difficulty tiers - easy, medium and hard which correspond to different game speeds.
 4. Added plane crash sound.
+5. Added many useful comments when I coded along the video.